Pippo26442999/library-decrypt/README.md

 # 🔒 Link Lock V2 - Pippo Edition

 A secure, client-side URL encryption tool with password protection.
-Encrypt any URL with a fixed password and share it safely.
+Encrypt any URL with a password and share it safely.

 ---